AdobeDocs/experience-manager-core-components.de-DE/help/using/using.md

 Aus diesem Grund sind die Kernkomponenten nicht Teil des Schnellstarts, wenn Sie im Produktionsmodus (ohne Beispielinhalt) beginnen.
 Therefore, your first step is to [download the latest released content package from GitHub](https://github.com/adobe/aem-core-wcm-components/releases/latest) and to install it on your AEM environments.

-There are several ways to automate this, but the simplest way to quickly install a content package on an instance is by using the Package Manager; see [Install Packages](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).
-Also, once you'll have a publish instance running as well, you'll need to replicate that package to the publisher; see [Replicating Packages](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).
+There are several ways to automate this, but the simplest way to quickly install a content package on an instance is by using the Package Manager; see [Install Packages](https://docs.adobe.com/content/help/en/experience-manager-65/administering/contentmanagement/package-manager.html#installing-packages).
+Also, once you&#39;ll have a publish instance running as well, you&#39;ll need to replicate that package to the publisher; see [Replicating Packages](https://docs.adobe.com/content/help/en/experience-manager-65/administering/contentmanagement/package-manager.html#replicating-packages).

 <!--